fibjs/fib-runner/README.md

 fibjs runnerctl list
 ```

 ## Security control

-In order to avoid security issues caused by illegal users using `runnerd` to elevate runtime privileges, only control operations and monitoring operations are allowed in `runnerctl`, and there is no permission to modify or add processes.
-If you need to modify or add processes, you need to modify `runner.json` manually and reload the processes using the `reload` command.
+In order to avoid security issues caused by illegal users using `runnerd` to elevate runtime privileges, only control and monitor operations are allowed in `runnerctl`, and there is no permission to modify or add processes.
+If you want to modify or add processes, you need to modify `runner.json` manually and reload the processes using the `reload` command.
 The administrator needs to ensure that `runner.json` is not allowed to be modified by anyone.

 ## Unexpected exit log